alexiusvdt/profile/README.md

 1.0 - released

 ## Known Bugs
-* the styling for the panels is poorly implemented and essentially breaks the website on mobile.
+* routing breaks on the about me page

 ## Thanks